Blue Jays and Peanuts

 Nope, I seem to be having some issues getting the goods out of this gadget!

 You could see the frustration building as the blue jay tried the front of the wreath.
-At this time, there were three additional blue jays waiting in the trees above the wreath.
+At this time, three additional blue jays were waiting in the trees above the wreath.

 From the top it is.
 I see you watching me in there at the table…you think this is funny?